ersenbasaransen/docker-dotnetcore-api/README.md

-# **docker-dotnetcore-api**
+# **Step By Step Dockerizing .NET Core API**
-Step-by-Step how-to build and package a .NET Core API as a Docker image, then deploy and spin that image up as Container on Windows, Linux hosts.
+This article demonstrates Step-by-Step how-to build and package a .NET Core API as a Docker image, then deploy and spin that image up as Container on Windows, Linux hosts.

 # **What is Docker?**
 Docker is a **"containerization"** platform, enabling to package applications into images and run them as **“containers”** on any platform that can run Docker.
 So “It works on my local” argument is an empty word with Docker, as Docker images contain everything needed for the app to run.
-Cute!

 # Containers vs. Virtual Machines
 In short;